Generalizations of The Finite Height Criterion for Local Tabularity: Terminology and notation

-To prove that (c) implies (a), note that $L=\Log(\clK)$ for a class of $L$-algebras.
+To prove that (c) implies (a), note that $L=\Log(\clK)$ for a class $\clK$ of $L$-algebras.
 Hence:

 The first equivalence is the definition of $L^{\restr \Psi}$, the second and the last are by to the definition of the logic of algebras, and the third follows from \eqref{frag:ident}.
-So $L^{\restr \Psi}=\Log(\clK^{\restr \Psi})$, and hence is a fragment. \end{proof}
+Thus, $L^{\restr \Psi}=\Log(\clK^{\restr \Psi})$, so is a logic, and hence is a fragment. \end{proof}

 Also, \eqref{eq:compl-for-fragm} yields the following generalization of \eqref{eq:fragm-alphabet}: \improve{wording and logic} \begin{proposition} ~ If $L^{\restr \Psi}$ is a fragment of $L$ for a set $\Psi$ of one-variable formulas over $\Al$, and $L=\Log(\clK)$ for a class $\clK$ of algebras, then $L^{\restr \Psi}=\Log(\clK^{\restr \Psi})$. \end{proposition}